 Frugal living encourages you to trim your budget, but discarding those line items doesn’t make you a miser.
 It’s just the opposite.
-When you cut expenses you can spend more money on the things you care about.
+When you cut expenses, you can spend more money on people and things you love.
 By living frugally, you learn to prioritize your needs and wants.

 When you focus on living a frugal lifestyle, you save on the things that don’t matter so you can splurge on the things that do.

 Am I frugal if I buy an expensive, well-made couch, or do I have to buy a used version from Craigslist to consider myself a frugal success?
-Either option can be considered frugal.
+Either option works.

 You may also spend a ridiculous amount of time on your couch and still prefer the cheaper option because that couch isn’t as important as eating in high-quality restaurants or traveling with your partner.

 What matters to you may not matter to me.
 Frugality is a broad term, but our individual choices will vary.